rdammkoehler/DockerKata/20_mounting_volumes.md

 ## Overview

-In this exercise we will run a simple [NGINX](http://nginx.org/) image, publish its network interface, and mount our localdisk to to it.
+In this exercise, we will run a simple [NGINX](http://nginx.org/) image, publish its network interface, and mount our local disk to to it.

 ## Kata Steps